-A.2 The admissions procedures must apply selection and entry criteria, including appropriate academic and professional entry standards.
+A.2 The selection and entry criteria must include appropriate academic and professional entry standards.

-A.4 The admissions procedures must ensure that the education provider has equality and diversity policies in relation to applicants and students*, together with an indication of how these will be implemented and monitored.
+A.4 The education provider must ensure that there are equality and diversity policies in relation to applicants and that they are implemented and monitored.

 B.2 The programme must be effectively managed.

-B.3 The programme must have regular monitoring and evaluation systems in place.
+B.4 The programme must have regular and effective monitoring and evaluation systems in place.

-B.5 There must be an adequate number of appropriately qualified, experienced and, where required, registered staff in place to deliver an effective programme.
+B.9 There must be an adequate number of appropriately qualified and experienced and, where appropriate, registered staff in place to deliver an effective programme.

-B.6 Subject areas must be taught by staff with relevant specialist expertise and knowledge.
+B.10 Subject areas must be delivered by educators with relevant specialist expertise and knowledge.

-B.11 There must be adequate and accessible facilities to support the welfare and wellbeing of students in all settings.
+B.13 There must be effective and accessible arrangements in place to support the wellbeing and learning needs of learners in all settings.